Factorization of network reliability with perfect nodes I: Introduction and statements: The Factorization Theorem

-\begin{lema} The connectivity matrix is symmetric and is the associated matrix of the operator $T$ relative to the ordered base $Con$. \end{lema} \dem By definition, $A$ es symmetric.
-Relative to the base $Con$ we have so \fdem
+\begin{lema} The connectivity matrix is symmetric and is the associated matrix of the operator $T$ relative to the ordered basis $Part_{n}$. \end{lema} \dem By definition, $A$ is symmetric.
+Relative to the ordered basis $Part_{n}$ we have so \fdem

-The next proposition will be proved in the next section (Proposition \ref{AInvertible}).
+The next proposition will be proved in a forthcoming second part paper.